Do You Know What to Look for in an SEO Web Design Company?

 1. Website Goals & Objectives: Who is Your Website for & Why?

-The primary consideration when selecting a web design company is whether they’re interested in understanding your target market and purpose of your website.
+The primary consideration when selecting a web design and development company is whether they’re interested in understanding your target market and purpose of your website.
 If a prospective web development company does not ask these questions, this is note worthy for your decision making and could be a red flag.

 Many web design firms have their roots in graphic design.
 Agencies that have a heritage of visual appeal produce exceptional looking websites.
 A great looking website, however, is only one factor when selecting a design and development company for your website.
 Presuming the goal of your website is to generate leads and/or revenue, much more needs to be considered than simply visual appeal.